 This is based on research which shows that the average cost to fuel a petrol or diesel car is around 12p per mile, as compared with just 2p per mile for an ultra-low emission vehicle.

-At present, cars with emissions of less than 100g/km pay zero vehicle excise duty, also known as road tax.
+Cars registered before April 2017 with emissions of less than 100g/km pay zero vehicle excise duty, also known as road tax.

 Vehicles with ultra-low emissions of less than 75g are also exempt from congestion charges in areas such as central London.